who we ARE

 The Pilot is due to come to a close at the end of June 2025.
 Our work in 2025 is to finalise current projects and ensure our system transformation continues.
 We also plan to report back to those around Te Tai o Poutini that shared their “voice”.

-Three ongoing major legacy projects are focused on Child and Adolescent Mental Health, Oral Health and Te Waka Ngākau o Poutini (mobile outreach clinics).
+Three ongoing major legacy projects are focused on Child and Adolescent Mental Health, Oral Health and Te Waka Ngākau o Poutini (mobile outreach).

-A list of projects and programmes achieved over the three years of Takiwā Poutini is available under the You Said, We Did tab.
+A list of projects and programmes achieved over the three years of Takiwā Poutini is available under our Community Voice page.

 Our Vision: